input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 1. First step of `builder` target is to prepare a Rust environment via `+installer` target, which is called in `SETUP` FUNCTION.
-The `installer` target installs necessary tools for `+rust-base` target and copies common scripts and standardizecd Rust configs.
+The `installer` target installs necessary tools for `+rust-base` target and copies common scripts and standardized Rust configs.
 The `rust-base` provides a base Rustup build environment.
   It installs necessary
 packages, including development libraries and tools.